Fort McKavett State Historic Site: Use by Confederate Texas, 1861–65

 Over the first two months of 1861, Texas decided to secede from the United States, and on 4 February demanded the surrender of all Federal garrisons and property in Texas.
 Brevet Major General David E. Twiggs, commander of the Department of Texas since 1857, complied on February 18, 1861, with an order for all Federal troops in Texas to evacuate the state.
-In March 1861, the Confederate government placed the defense of Texas's frontier upon career soldier Benjamin McCulloch.
-McCulloch passed the task onto his brother, Henry, who assembled a force of ten companies and garrisoned them in the abandoned US Army forts, establishing a line 400 mi long.
+In March 1861, the Confederate government placed the defense of Texas's frontier upon career soldier Benjamin McCulloch, who passed the task onto his brother, Henry.
+The latter assembled a force of ten companies and garrisoned them in the abandoned US Army forts, establishing a line 400 mi long.
 After a relative calm on the frontier from 1861, Confederate forces were unable to defend the Texas frontier and throughout the American Civil War white settlement receded to the east.
-In November 1863, all Confederate troops on the frontier were sent east to fight the United States, which left civilian militias as the only defense for Texas settlements.
+In November 1863, all Confederate troops on the frontier were sent east to fight the United States, which left civilian militias as the only defense for Texan settlements.

 Second occupation by the US Army, 1868–83

-Following the surrender of Confederate Texas on June 2, 1865, and the return of the US Army to Texas as on June 19, 1865, frontier settlers made numerous petitions for protection from the US Army.
+Following the surrender of Confederate Texas on June 2, 1865, and the return of the US Army to Texas on June 19, 1865, frontier settlers made numerous petitions for protection from the US Army.
 These requests went unanswered until November 1866, when Federal forces began returning to the frontier.
 In December 1866, the 4th Cavalry Regiment, which arrived in Texas the previous August, was ordered to occupy the pre-war Forts Clark, Inge, Mason, and McKavett, and Camp Verde.

 On April 1, 1868, the 4th Cavalry's A Company, led by Brevet Lieutenant Colonel Eugene B. Beaumont, arrived at Fort McKavett.
-They were joined later in the month by Company F of the 4th Cavalry and Companies D, E, and I of the 38th Colored Infantry Regiment.
+They were joined later in the month by Company F of the 4th Cavalry and Companies D, E, and I of the 38th Infantry Regiment.
 With the exception of the original commanding officer's residence, every building on Fort McKavett's grounds had by April 1868 been reduced to ruins, obliging its new garrison to live out of tents and temporary wooden structures.
-On March 15, 1869, Brevet Major General Ranald S. Mackenzie arrived at Fort McKavett with F and M Companies of the 9th Cavalry Regiment, which replaced the 4th Cavalry companies, to take command of the 38th Infantry.
-The 9th Cavalry and 38th Infantry, which became the 24th Infantry Regiment when it merged with the 41st Infantry Regiment on November 1, 1869, were two of the four post-war all-black "Buffalo Soldier" regiments of the US Army.
-From 1869 to 1871, this garrison rebuilt Fort McKavett's permanent structures and began regular patrols for and pursuit of raiding indigenous peoples, but rarely encountered any belligerents.
+On March 15, 1869, Brevet Major General Ranald S. Mackenzie arrived at Fort McKavett with F and M Companies of the 9th Cavalry Regiment, which replaced the 4th Cavalry companies.
+The 9th Cavalry and 38th Infantry, which became the 24th Infantry Regiment when it merged with the 41st Infantry Regiment on November 1, 1869, were two of the six (later four) post-war all-black "Buffalo Soldier" regiments of the US Army.
+The 41st Infantry was replaced at Fort McKavett by the 29th Infantry Regiment in 1870.
+The following year, they were relieved by the 24th Infantry Regiment, which remained at Fort McKavett until being replaced by the 10th Infantry Regiment in 1873.
+They were relieved by 22nd Infantry Regiment in 1879.
+From 1869 to 1871, the garrison rebuilt Fort McKavett's permanent structures and began regular patrols to locate and/or pursue raiding indigenous peoples, but rarely encountered any belligerents.